-Challenge: Do an in-depth UX review.
-Analyse the current app and its ability to serve existing and potential users.
+Challenge: Do an in-depth UX review of the current app.
 Pinpoint key areas for improvement based on ‘most value for the least effort’.

 Role: UX Design

 True Energy is a startup with a brilliant idea and a simple concept: Help electrical vehicle owners charge their car in a cheaper and more environmentally friendly way.

 The key product is an app that, connected to the users’ charging posts, controls the timing of the charging.
 Instead of just starting the charging of the car when plugging it in (often at the most expensive time in the afternoon after work), the user can set a final time for when the car should be fully charged.
 Along with the publicly available information of energy prices and estimated CO2 emission 24 hours ahead, this enables the app to plan and optimize the charging for the lowest price and the lowest emissions, while making sure that the car is ready on time.

 Before arriving at a list of recommendations of changes to the current app and implementation I wanted to form an idea of the target group of existing and potential new users.
 Understanding user’s common behavioral patterns, their jobs to be done, and the situations of interaction is essential to establishing a good UX framework with a set of principles to be observed working on improvements, and designing and developing new features.

 - User analysis.
 Who are the users, what are their common behavioral patterns.
 What are their shared values?

 With an understanding of the user base, I could start pointing out the most important features of their experience with the app and which areas to look at to expand on that relation, making sure we build a product that understands the users and where the users share that feeling.